ramantehlan/Archived-ramantehlan.github.io/README.md

-# Ramantehlan.github.io
+# JS-Personal-page
-This is my personal website, where I will talk about all my activities, projects, work experiences etc. I have kept it very very simple and to the point, my focus in just on presenting information in a very effective manner.
+This is my personal page, I have kept it very very simple and to the point, my focus is just on putting out the information with simplicity.
+You can use this repository to make your own personal page, you don't need to be an expert to do so.
+Just follow the steps given below.

+## Usage

+- Fork it on github.
+- Rename repository to '**youUserName**.github.io'.
+- Replace the content of `data.json` to your information.
+- Replace the content of meta tags and head in `index.html`.

+> validate the `data.json` format once you are done adding your information, otherwise it will pop some error.

-# Contribution
+## Contribution
-Any commit of information in the repository is **not allowed**, though you can fork it or change the design and features.
+Feel free to add your own features or improve any current feature, any kind of help is appreciated!

-# License
+## License
 GNU General Public License v3.0